code-philia/Dynaphish/README.md

 Dynaphish consists of the following steps:
 - Step 1: Run the reference-based detector as normal.
-- Step 2: If the detector cannot recognize the phishing target, run the **Brand Knowledge Expansion** module, it will take the domain or the logo from the webpage, and search for the relevant brand with Google search API and Google OCR API.
+- Step 2: If the detector cannot recognize the phishing target, run the **Brand Knowledge Expansion** module.
+It will take the domain or the logo from the webpage, and search for the relevant brand with Google search API and Google OCR API.
 - Step 3: If a brand can be returned from the **Brand Knowledge Expansion** module, we will expand the reference list and re-run step 1.
 - Step 4: If the **Brand Knowledge Expansion** fails, we will run **Web Interaction**, this will check whether the webpage exhibits any suspicious behaviors during login.
 - Step 5: A phishing alarm will be raised if either the reference-based detector or the **Web Interaction** reports the webpage as phishing.